Computershare Trust Company of Canada

 Our Privacy Code includes the following ten key principles:

-We have appointed a Chief Privacy Officer, who is responsible for assessing all personal information handling practices at Computershare and for ensuring that our privacy practices conform to this Code.
+We have appointed a Chief Privacy Officer, who is responsible for assessing all personal information handling practices at Computershare and for ensuring that our privacy practices conform to this Privacy Code.
+We have also designated a representative in the EU to act as our point of contact for requests by Data Subjects and/or the supervisory authorities in the EU/EAA.

 - Identifying Purposes: Why We Collect Personal Information

 On occasion, some of your personal information might also be used to keep our information about you accurate and up-to-date, taking into account your interests.
 For example, if we or our client are holding unclaimed monies or assets to your credit and your address is out-of-date, we may use your name, SIN or other information in order to locate you, correct our records and contact you with respect to these assets.
-Also, we might ask you to reconfirm your SIN as an identification-security measure when you phone or write to request service on your account.
+Also, we might ask you to reconfirm some pieces of your personal information as an identification-security measure when you phone or write to request service on your account.

 To help ensure the ongoing quality of our services, we might send you a note to ask you how we’ve done.
 Obviously, you are free not to respond and we will also provide you with a means to tell us if you would prefer not to receive such communications in the future.

 Consent may be express or implied.
-Consent must also be valid, meaning that that you understand the nature, purpose and consequences of the collection, use or disclosure of the personal information to which you are consenting.
+Consent must also be valid and meaningful, meaning that you understand the nature, purpose and consequences of the collection, use or disclosure of the personal information to which you are consenting.
 It may be provided in writing, orally, electronically or through someone acting on your behalf, such as an agent or attorney.
-Express consent is generally provided when you complete and sign an agreement, application or enrollment form and deliver it to us, physically or through the Internet.
-Implied consent arises where we can reasonably infer your consent from an action you've taken or not taken, or from the circumstances.
-Implied consent may occur where you choose to receive a Computershare service, including use of our website.
+Express consent is generally provided when you complete and sign an agreement, application, consent form, claim form or enrollment form and deliver it to us, physically or through the Internet.
+Implied consent arises where we can reasonably infer your consent from an action you’ve taken or not taken, or from the circumstances.
+Implied consent may occur where you choose to receive a Computershare service, including use of our websites.
 When Computershare receives instructions to register or transfer securities into your name and such instructions come from the issuer of the securities or from an investment dealer, broker or other intermediary, we may assume you have consented to our collecting and using that information for the routine purposes associated with your being a registered securityholder.

 Before deciding what form of consent is appropriate, Computershare will consider the type of personal information, the reason for its use and the type of contact, if any, that we have with you.
-For example, if we have no direct contact with you we will consider if your consent can be inferred from the circumstances.
+For example, if we have no direct contact with you we will consider if your consent can be inferred from the circumstances or as per applicable law.

 The choice to provide us with personal information is yours.
-Upon request, we will explain your options of refusing or withdrawing consent to the collection, use and release of your information, and we will respect your choices.
+Upon request, we will explain your options of refusing or withdrawing consent to the collection, use and disclosure of your information, and we will respect your choices.
 However, your decision to withhold consent may limit the services we are able to offer or perform for you.
 In addition, your ability to withdraw consent may be limited by legal or contractual restrictions and reasonable notice.
+Please note that withdrawing your consent in certain situations may also mean that we may not be able to provide you with the products or services you have or requested.

 - Limiting Collection